UBHSpring2022/xdmod/docs/cloud.md

 - VM Size: Memory
   - A categorization of VM's into discrete groups based on the amount of memory reserved by each VM.
 - VM State
   - A categorization of VM's based on their state, ex.
-Active, Inactve, etc.
+Active, Inactive, etc.
 - Domain
   - A domain is a high-level container for projects, users and groups in Open Stack.
 - Submission Venue